-How to Bake Great Bread at Home
+Bread Making Tips To Bake Great Bread at Home

-Maybe what's needed here is not gadgets, but knowledge.
-An understanding of how the ingredients work together along with some tips on technique will hopefully help you become more confident and successful with your bread baking.
+Of the four main ingredients, water, flour, salt, and yeast, I'm willing to bet that everyone has at least three in their kitchen or pantry right now.
+So maybe what's needed here is not gadgets but knowledge.
+Understanding how the ingredients work together, along with tips on technique, will hopefully help you become more confident and successful with your bread baking.

 #1.
 Buy a Scale.

-A successful bread dough is all about the ratio of flour to water.
+Successful bread dough is all about the ratio of flour to water.
 You will get more consistent and reliable results if your measurements are accurate.

 Do this three times, and then take the average of the three weights.
-If your three cups weigh 4.3, 4.5 and 4.4 oz each, the average weight is 4.4.
+For example, if your three cups weigh 4.3, 4.5, and 4.4 oz each, the average weight is 4.4.
 Now you can use that weight to do your conversions.